What Percentage of My Income Should Go To Rent?

 You never know until you try.
 But, this tactic alone could end up saving you a pretty penny.

 As we get older, we are less likely to enjoy having a roommate.
-But having a roommate is a great way to reduce total costs.
+But having a roommate is a great option if you need help paying rent.

 If you don’t enjoy living with other people, then look for a roommate who travels a lot for work.
 That way, you will feel like you are still living alone but your rent and utilities will be cut in half.